What Is An Obituary?

 Announcement of Passing

 It is important to state the deceased’s full name, along with their dates of birth and death.
-You may wish to consider placing a photograph (which can appear in black and white) along with the text for an additional charge.
+We encourage you to place a photograph of your loved one in the obituary along with the text.

 Recount, in a concise manner, the significant events in the life of the deceased.
 This may include the schools he or she attended and any degrees attained as well as their vocations or interests.